This article was updated on April 7th, 2023

 What a normal neuter incision or scar looks like in dogs

-As the testicles are external, a neuter is a less invasive surgery than a spay.
-The testicles are pushed up and removed one at a time via an incision above the scrotum.
-The incision size is usually around one inch in length, but will depend on your dog’s size, age, and breed.
-Like with a spay, the suture material is usually buried within the skin where it will dissolve over time.
+Like with a spay, the suture material is often buried within the skin, where it will dissolve over time.
 The scrotum is not removed, but the saggy skin will usually shrink over time.
-A small amount of bruising and swelling of the scrotum is to be expected; however excessive swelling may be a sign of a scrotal hematoma.
+A small amount of bruising and swelling of the scrotum is to be expected; however, excessive swelling may be a sign of a scrotal hematoma.

 The picture below shows a post-operative neuter incision with mild swelling and bruising of the scrotum:

-Possible complications after spay or neuter
+Possible complications after spaying or neutering

 After a spay or neuter surgery, dogs may experience some of these common issues: